Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Time-Domain Radio-Loudness Framework

 \subsection{Stationary distribution of the extended radio component}

-The simplest version of the TDRL model admits an exact closed-form solution that serves as the benchmark against which more elaborate treatments should be measured.
+An exact solution is available in a useful limiting case.
 Suppose the jet alternates between a strong state that feeds the extended radio source at an approximately constant rate and a weak state whose contribution to the large-scale emission is negligible.

 We work with the radio numerator directly rather than with the full loudness ratio, because the numerator is where the memory resides.
 The normalized extended-radio response is